GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.47.0
+- Map loads without markers until a route is selected
 ### 2.46.1
 - Set `alternatives=false` for Directions API requests
 ### 2.46.0